intuition-dev/INTUITION/_doc/docs/servl1.md

 4. Install WebDrive (Advanced users may choose a different mount software.
 There are <a href='https://tinyurl.com/y9rlmr4t'>more than a dozen choices</a>).
 Mount replaces FTP.

 5. In WebDrive, create a new Amazon S3 connection.
 Paste Access Key ID and Secret Access Key created in Step 1 above.
 If your bucket region is __not__ "US East (N Virginia)", edit the S3 Account URL / Address to match the "Endpoint URL' in <a href='https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region'>this list</a>.
 Example: change https://s3.amazonaws.com to https://s3.us-west-1.amazonaws.com if your region is US West (N. California).
-In WebDrive, if you don't select a specific bucket, all buckets for the region will show up as top level folders in the mounted drive, and your mounted drive letter effectively represents an S3 region.
+In WebDrive, if you don't select a specific bucket, all buckets for the region will show up as top level folders in the mounted drive, and your mounted drive letter effectively represents an S3 region in your AWS account.

 Use this mounted drive to edit project/application content.
 Access the app in the browser via the Endpoint URL copied in Step 3 above.